We include products we think are useful for our readers. If you make a purchase through our links, we may earn a commission.

 People are busy and declining an invitation doesn’t automatically mean that they don’t want to hang out.
 But if you ask them twice and they decline both times, think about if there’s something you do that might put them off.

 Every decade, we go through major life changes.
 For example, in your 20s, you may start living on your own and establishing your career.
 In your 30s, you might be having or raising a family.
-In your 40s, you may be plugging away at your career, raising kids, and even taking care of your parents.
+It can be even more of a challenge to keep or make new friends in your 40s, as you may be plugging away at your career, raising kids, and even taking care of your parents.
 In your 50s, you might be sending kids off to college and thinking about retirement.

 Of course, everyone is different, and nothing follows a prescribed plan.
 But if you intend to keep and retain friends throughout your entire life, you might be setting yourself up for disappointment.

 - Try to accept your fear of losing friends: Acceptance is an important part of working through any fear.
 It’s okay to accept that some friendships might not last forever.
 Instead of beating yourself up, ask yourself this, what did I learn from this friendship?
 How did I grow?
 How can I look back on this relationship fondly?